-Similarly, the volume of petitions that have been reset for private mediation has decreased consistently over the last six fiscal years.
-The overall decline, comparing 2008-09 to 2014-15 is approximately forty-three percent (42.5%).
-As petition volume has decreased, the expense associated with private mediation has likewise decreased, as illustrated in the following.
+Similarly, the volume of petitions that have been reset for private mediation has decreased consistently through 2014-15.
+The overall decline, comparing 2008-09 to 2014-15 was approximately forty-three percent (42.5%).
+The volume has increased in 2015-16 and 2016-17, which is consistent with both the increasing volume of PFB filing and the increased volume of PFB mediated.